BigJk/snd-default-templates/README.md

-# snd-default-templates
+# Sales & Dungeon Default Templates

-Default Templates for Sales &amp; Dungeons
+Default Templates for Sales &amp; Dungeons.
+These should serve as a simple entry point for people to duplicate and learn from.